-During the year ended 31 December 2023, there was USD2,175.33 SNC income incurred for Non-Execution of Tawarruq Commodity Trading prior disbursement for Invoice Financing-i.
+During the year ended 31 December 2024, there was no SNC income.

 CAPITAL MANAGEMENT

 Key Capital Management Principles

 The key driving principles of the Group's and the Bank's capital management policies are to diversify its sources of capital to allocate capital efficiently, and achieve and maintain an optimal and efficient capital structure of the Group, with the objective of balancing the need to meet the requirements of all key constituencies, including regulators, shareholders and rating agencies.